Dairis Bertāns

-Dairis Bertāns (born September 9, 1989) is a Latvian professional basketball player for Real Betis of the Spanish Liga ACB.
+Dairis Bertāns (born 9 September 1989) is a Latvian professional basketball player and the team captain for VEF Rīga of the Latvian League (LBL), the Latvian–Estonian League and the FIBA Champions League.
 Bertāns also plays for the Latvia national basketball team.
 He is the older brother of Dāvis Bertāns.
+He is a 6 ft 4 in, 200 lb shooting guard.

 Professional career

 Latvia (2004–2013)

 From 2004 to 2006, Bertāns played for Valmiera and its junior team.
 In 2006, he signed with ASK Rīga.
-In 2006–07, he played for ASK Rīga's junior team, and in 2007–08, made his debut for the senior squad.
+In 2006–07, he played for ASK Rīga's junior team, and in 2007–08, he made his debut for the senior squad.

 In March 2009, he left ASK Rīga following the club's financial difficulties and signed a two-year deal with Ventspils.

 In August 2010, he signed a two-year deal with VEF Rīga.
 VEF Rīga's coach at the time, Rimas Kurtinaitis, saw potential in Bertāns as a point guard despite primarily being a shooting guard.
 So, during the 2010–11 season, Bertāns developed point guard skills to a different level, and was one of the key factors in VEF Rīga's first championship.

 In July 2012, he re-signed with VEF Rīga on a three-year deal.

 Bilbao Basket (2013–2016)

 In June 2013, Bertāns parted ways with VEF Rīga to sign a three-year deal with Bilbao Basket of the Liga ACB.
-In one of his first games with Bilbao he scored 19 points in a preseason game against Philadelphia 76ers.
+In one of his first games with Bilbao, he scored 19 points in a preseason game against the Philadelphia 76ers of the NBA.

 In July 2014, Bertāns joined the Boston Celtics for the 2014 NBA Summer League.

-In his second season with Bilbao, Bertāns helped the team to reach the 2015 ACB Playoffs as the fifth seed, but they eventually lost to Valencia in the Quarterfinals.
+In his second season with Bilbao, Bertāns helped the team to reach the 2015 ACB Playoffs as the fifth seed, but they eventually lost to Valencia in the quarterfinals.

-In July 2015, Bertāns joined the San Antonio Spurs for the 2015 NBA Summer League, where he averaged 11.3 points, 3 rebounds and 1.6 in three games played for the Spurs.
+In July 2015, Bertāns joined the San Antonio Spurs for the 2015 NBA Summer League.
+He averaged 11.3 points, 3 rebounds and 1.6 in three games played for the Spurs.

-On January 20, 2016, Bertāns recorded a season-high 27 points, shooting 6-of-11 from three-point range, along with four rebounds and two assists in a 76-78 loss to Bayern Munich.
+On 20 January 2016, Bertāns recorded a season-high 27 points, shooting 6-of-11 from three-point range, along with four rebounds and two assists in a 76–78 loss to Bayern Munich.

 Darüşşafaka (2016–2017)

-On July 13, 2016, Bertāns signed a 1+1-year deal with Turkish club Darüşşafaka Doğuş under head coach David Blatt.
-On January 12, 2017, Bertāns recorded a career-high 29 points, shooting 10-of-13 from the field, along with five assists in a 98–89 win over Baskonia.
-Bertāns helped the team to reach the 2017 EuroLeague Playoffs as the eighth seed, but they eventually were eliminated by Real Madrid in the Quarterfinals.
+On 13 July 2016, Bertāns signed a 1+1-year deal with Turkish club Darüşşafaka Doğuş under head coach David Blatt.
+On 12 January 2017, Bertāns recorded a career-high 29 points, shooting 10-of-13 from the field, along with five assists in a 98–89 win over Baskonia.
+Bertāns helped the team to reach the 2017 EuroLeague Playoffs as the eighth seed, but they eventually were eliminated by Real Madrid in the quarterfinals.